 - Used properly, the Fear and Greed Index can guide your selections and help you make profitable investments.

 - Use the index to buy stock when other investors are fearful, and good companies are undervalued.

-CNN looks at seven different factors to score investor sentiment on a scale of zero to 100 (extreme fear to extreme greed respectively).
-Before we explain how it all works, let’s answer the question you might be entertaining as you read this: Where is the index right now?
+CNN looks at seven different factors to score investor sentiment on a scale of 0 to 100—extreme fear to extreme greed, respectively:

-- Stock Price Breadth: How far has share volume either advanced or declined on the New York Stock Exchange?
+- Stock Price Breadth: How far has share volume advanced or declined on the New York Stock Exchange (NYSE)?
 Here, the FGI relies on data from the McClellan Volume Summation Index.

 - Market Momentum: How far is the S&P 500 above or below its 125-day average?

 - Junk Bond Demand: Are investors pursuing higher-risk strategies?

 - Safe Haven Demand: Are investors rotating into stocks from the relative safety of bonds?